secdev02/Network-Support/TESTING_COOKIES.md

 - "Skipping expired cookie" - Cookie expiration date has passed
 - Specific Chrome error messages about domain/secure mismatches

+### 4. Window Mode Selection

+**Incognito/Private Mode (Default - Recommended):**
+- ✅ Isolated from your normal browsing
+- ✅ Clean slate, no existing cookies
+- ✅ Easy cleanup (close window)
+- ✅ Safe for testing production cookies
+- ✅ No impact on your regular sessions
+- ❌ Requires "Allow in Incognito" permission

+**Regular Mode:**
+- ✅ Works without incognito permission
+- ✅ Useful for testing in specific browser profiles
+- ❌ Cookies persist in your main browser
+- ❌ Can interfere with your regular browsing
+- ❌ Harder to clean up
+- ⚠️ Only use in isolated test browsers

+**When to use each:**
+- Incognito: Almost always - safest option
+- Regular: Only when testing specific browser profiles or when incognito isn't available

-### 4. Common Issues & Solutions
+### 5. Common Issues & Solutions

 **Issue: All cookies fail to import**
-- Check: Is "Allow in Incognito" enabled for the extension?
+- Check: Is "Allow in Incognito" enabled for the extension? (if using incognito mode)
 - Fix: chrome://extensions/ → Extension Details → Enable "Allow in Incognito"

 **Issue: Secure cookies fail on HTTP domains**